xmpp-iot/xmpp-iot.github.io/gsoc/index.md

   [ ]**Done by:**

-# Last year Google summer of code 2015
+# Google summer of code 2015
-Last years project is kept here as a reference [google summer of code 2015](http://www.google-melange.com/gsoc/homepage/google/gsoc2015).
-The project created a gui and a cordova application that you can use for this summers work.
+The summer project of 2015 is kept here as a reference. [google summer of code 2015](http://www.google-melange.com/gsoc/homepage/google/gsoc2015).
+The project created a gui and a cordova application that you can use to interact with IoT devices.

 Deliverables
   * IoT Protocols implementation for XMPP Chat Client Converse.Js